FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting of Municipal District of Cappamore - Kilmallock - 27th June 2024.md

 An Leas Cathaoirleach outlined that he believed that it is important to give respect and

-get respect, and handed over to the Senior Executive Engineer.--- 2
+get respect, and handed over to the Senior Executive Engineer.
+---
+2

 The Senior Executive Engineer outlined that the Director of Services sent his apologies